-Since then the gardens surrounding the tower have mostly been developed from scratch and are now mature.
-There is a small but densely planted walled garden, with a gate designed by the artist-blacksmith Adam Booth; a courtyard garden; a wooded ravine with huge hybrid rhododendrons from Benmore, a pond and a large fernery with over 60 varieties of fern, including very large tree ferns; a large Victorian-style greenhouse filled with succulents and tender perennials; and a large open garden with island beds of shrubs and perennials and a pond.
+The gardens surrounding the tower have been mostly developed from scratch and are now mature.
+There is a recently extended walled garden, with a gate designed by the artist blacksmith Adam Booth; a courtyard garden; a wooded ravine with huge hybrid rhododendrons from Benmore, a pond and a large fernery with over 90 varieties of fern, including very large tree ferns; a large Victorian style greenhouse filled with succulents and tender perennials; and a large open garden with island beds of shrubs and perennials and a pond.
 Directly around the castle are rockeries and shrub borders.
 Views over Wigtown Bay are magnificent.
-The garden is planted for year-round colour, from February, when the castle ravine is a river of snowdrops, to October, when autumn colour is splendid.
+The garden is planted for year round colour, from February, when the castle ravine is a river of snowdrops, to October, when autumn colour is splendid.

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.